 Folate is the naturally occurring active form of folate which is found in wholefoods.
 This active form of folate can be seen under other names such as folinic acid, L-methylfolate or levomefolic.

 Folic acid is not active therefore before it can be utilised in the body it must be converted to an active form of folate.
 This conversion requires several enzymes, adequate liver function, adequate intestinal function and an adequate supply of nutrients such as B2, B3, B6, B12, C, and zinc.
-This specifically metabolic process is called methylation.
+This specific metabolic process is called methylation.
 So, you can imagine if any of these functions are compromised the conversion from folic acid to an active form on folate will not be as efficient as required.
-Although, the commonly known reason why this conversion may not happen is due to a genetic factor.
-Meaning some people don’t actually have the gene required to help convert folic acid to an active form of folate; this is surprisingly quite common.
-For this reason, it would be most ideal to consume an active form of folate.
+Although, the commonly known reason why this conversion may not happen is due to a genetic factor - MTHFR Polymorphism.
+Meaning these people don’t actually have the gene required to help convert folic acid to an active form of folate; this is surprisingly quite common.

-The conversion from folic acid to an active form of folate is also very slow and our bodies have a limited ability to reduce the folic acid to 5-MTHFR (active folate); due to it’s slow speed, so it can easily reach saturation in the body.
-Especially in the SAD (Standard Australian Diet) we do see a lot of bread, cereals and baked goods being consumed and if these are fortified sources; you are probably exceeding your daily requirements when accompanied with a folic acid supplement.
-Therefore the bodies ability to convert all these synthetic sources of folic acid within the body is huge and can create a large amount of unconverted folic acid in the bloodstream.
-In comparison dietary folate which is metabolised correctly and sufficiently.
+The conversion from folic acid to an active form of folate is very slow and our bodies have a limited ability to reduce the folic acid to 5-MTHFR (active folate); due to it’s slow speed, so it can easily reach saturation in the body.
+Especially in the SAD (Standard Australian Diet) we do see a lot of bread, cereals and baked goods being consumed and if these are fortified sources, you are probably exceeding your daily requirements when accompanied with a folic acid supplement.
+Therefore, the bodies ability to convert all these synthetic sources of folic acid within the body is huge and can create a large amount of unconverted folic acid in the bloodstream.
+In comparison, dietary folate is metabolised correctly and sufficiently.

 Prenatal supplements that tend to be highly marketed and most accessible on the grocery shelves use synthetic folic acid.
 Therefore, if the individual is compromised in anyway or doesn’t have the ability to convert folic acid into folate sufficiently, they will not be meeting their daily requirement needs for pregnancy and ultimately have the equipment needed to prevent neural tube defects and other developmental concerns for the foetus.
 Deficiencies in folate can also lead to abnormalities in the mother such as anaemia, peripheral neuropathy and the foetus can experience congenital abnormalities.